forium-co/forium-obsidian/plan/README.md

 Use Height to plan the whole thing up from scratch.

 Don't start anything without planning.
 Don't leave anything for later.
 Plan and then work.
+Plan and then work.
+This will take time.
+So have patience.

 ## Phase 1: RFC